SWK SHAREHOLDER ALERT: Jakubow - GuruFocus.com

-NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Stanley Black & Decker, Inc. (: SWK).
+NEW YORK, May 5, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Stanley Black & Decker, Inc. (NYSE: SWK).

 To receive updates on the lawsuit, fill out the form: